neal-o-r/rosetta/haskell/README.md

 # Haskell

-Simple Haskell implementation, undoubtedly missing a lot of potential efficiency gains.
+Simple Haskell implementation, surprisingly fast, pretty much as efficient as the Awk version.